 Skimmer use on the rise

-Reports from around the country show increasing use of credit card skimming devices on gas pumps.
-The City of Madison weights and measures inspectors have set up a program to monitor local gas pumps for any illegal activity.
+Reports from around the country show more use of credit card skimmers on gas pumps.
+Weights and Measures inspectors have set a program to watch for illegal activity.

 Keep an eye on your pumps.
-If you see suspicious activity near a pump, have the pump checked for skimmers.
+If you see strange activity near a pump, have the pump checked for skimmers.

-Have all upper cabinet locks keyed to a unique key that can only be used at that location.
-Whoever uses the key would sign a log book.
-That person would then be responsible for returning it.
-An exclusive key must be readily available at the station, with a copy maintained by the owner or corporate office.
+Have all upper cabinet locks keyed to a unique key, for use only at that place.
+Whoever uses the key signs a log book.
+That person must then return it.
+An exclusive key must be available at the station.
+The owner or corporate office must keep a copy.

-Use tamper-resistant pressure seals Use tamper-resistant pressure seals that would be broken or destroyed if the upper cabinet is opened.
-A seal replacement policy, serial-numbered seals, and careful documentation are required for this process to work.
+Use tamper-resistant pressure seals.
+These would break if someone opens the upper cabinet.
+You will need a seal replacement policy, seals with serial numbers, and good documentation.
 If a seal is tampered with, a designated employee(s) would check the device for a skimmer, then replace the seal.
-The employee(s) would need training on skimmer identification and the station must maintain a stock of seals for this to work.
-Although this is a viable alternative, it requires someone to maintain the seals, which can be labor intensive.
-Keep in mind, anyone can purchase pressure seals online
+The employee(s) would need training on skimmer identification.
+The station must also maintain a stock of seals.
+Keep in mind, anyone can buy pressure seals online.